lin-ht/lin-ht.github.io/_posts/2023-06-01-model-deployment.md

 ##### 6. ONNX
 <a href="https://onnx.ai/">ONNX</a> is an open format built to represent machine learning models.
 ONNX defines a common set of operators - the building blocks of machine learning and deep learning models - and a common file format to enable AI developers to use models with a variety of frameworks, tools, runtimes, and compilers.

+##### 7. Pytorch Lightning
+<a href="https://lightning.ai/docs/app/stable/">Lightning</a> is a hyper-minimalistic framework used to build machine learning components that can plug into existing ML workflows.

+##### 8. Torch.compile
+<a href="https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html">Torch.compile</a> makes PyTorch code run faster by JIT-compiling PyTorch code into optimized kernels, all while requiring minimal code changes.

 #### Profiling tools:
 ##### 1. NVIDIA NSight Systems